frapposelli/vagrant-vcenter/README.md

 - Some spaghetti code here and there.
 - Bugs, bugs and BUGS!.

-If you're a developer and want to lend us a hand, head over to our ```develop``` branch and send us PRs!
+If you're a developer and want to lend us a hand, send us PRs!